-I am a postdoctoral researcher at Department of Statistics & Data Science, Carnegie Mellon University, hosted by Dr Kathryn Roeder and Jing Lei.
+I am a postdoctoral researcher at Department of Statistics & Data Science, Carnegie Mellon University, hosted by Dr. Kathryn Roeder and Dr. Jing Lei.

 Research Interest